August 18, 2025

 Gifts of assets including cash (money), services, land and other assets may be subject to a gift tax.
 There are multiple variables that will come into play to determine if there is a tax liability for the gifting of cash or other assets.

-First, there is a 2024 annual gift exclusion amount per individual of $18,000.
-The annual exclusion amount is adjusted each year, so review IRS Form 709 Instructions for the most up-to-date values and exclusion amounts.
-You may gift up to the current amount to any one person without any gift tax liability being triggered.
-If an individual is married, the married couple may use gift splitting and gift up to the current amount, $36,000 (in 2024) in cash or FMV of other assets to any individual.
+First, there is a 2025 annual gift exclusion amount per individual of $19,000.
+The annual exclusion amount is adjusted each year; please review the IRS Form 706, United States Gift (and Generation-Skipping Transfer) Tax Return Instructions for the most up-to-date values and exclusion amounts.
+You may gift up to the current annual exclusion amount to anyone without any gift tax liability being triggered.
+If an individual is married, the married couple may use gift splitting and gift up to the current amount, which was $38,000 in 2024, in cash or FMV of other assets to any individual.
 You may gift that amount to any number of individuals in a single year without any gift tax liability being triggered.

-Second, just because the annual exclusion amount for 2024 is $18,000, it does not necessarily mean that if you provide a gift higher than that value, that the gift tax will be triggered.
+Second, just because the annual exclusion amount for 2025 is $19,000, it does not necessarily mean that if you provide a gift higher than that value, the gift tax will be triggered.
 The lifetime estate and gift tax exclusion would need to be fully used before an actual gift tax payment would be due, as discussed below.

 Taxable Gift